 - Accelerated B.S.
 Mechanical Engineering / M.S.
-Mechanical Engineering - Master of Accountancy (see Graduate Management Admission Test below) - Master of Accounting Science (see Graduate Management Admission Test below) - Master of Arts, Anthropology (exempt) - Master of Arts, Communication Studies (waiver available through the department for applicants with GPA of 3.0 or higher) - Master of Arts, Communicative Disorders (exempt) - Master of Arts, Political Science (exempt) - Master of Arts, Specialization in Studio Art (exempt) - Master of Arts in Teaching (exempt) - Master of Business Administration (see Graduate Management Admission Test below) - Master of Fine Arts in School of Art and Design (exempt) - Master of Fine Arts in School of Theatre and Dance (exempt) - Master of Music (exempt) - Master of Public Administration (exempt)
+Mechanical Engineering - Master of Accountancy (see Graduate Management Admission Test below) - Master of Accounting Science (see Graduate Management Admission Test below) - Master of Arts, Anthropology (exempt) - Master of Arts, Communication Studies (waiver available through the department for applicants with GPA of 3.0 or higher) - Master of Arts, Communicative Disorders (exempt) - Master of Arts, English (exempt) - Master of Arts, Political Science (exempt) - Master of Arts, Sociology (exempt) - Master of Arts, Specialization in Studio Art (exempt) - Master of Arts in Teaching (exempt) - Master of Business Administration (see Graduate Management Admission Test below)

-- Master of Public Health (exempt) - Master of Science in Art and Design Education (exempt) - Master of Science in Athletic Training (exempt) - Master of Science in Data Analytics (see Graduate Management Admission Test below) - Master of Science in Digital Marketing (see Graduate Management Admission Test below) - Master of Science in Education in Counseling (exempt) - Master of Science in Education in Curriculum and Instruction (exempt) - Master of Science in Education in Early Childhood Education (exempt) - Master of Science in Education in Educational Administration - Master of Science in Education in Higher Education and Student Affairs (exempt) - Master of Science in Education in Kinesiology and Physical Education (exempt) - Master of Science in Education in Literacy Education (exempt) - Master of Science in Education in School Business Management - Master of Science in Education in Special Education (exempt) - Master of Science in Finance (see Graduate Management Admission Test below) - Master of Science in Geography (exempt) - Master of Science in Geology (exempt) - Master of Science in Management Information Systems (see Graduate Management Admission Test below) - Master of Science in Nursing (exempt) - Master of Science in Nutrition and Dietetics (exempt) - Master of Science in Rehabilitation Counseling - Master of Science in Taxation (see Graduate Management Admission Test below) - Performer's Certificate (exempt) - Doctor of Nursing Practice - Ed.D. in Educational Leadership and Policy Studies - Ed.D. in Higher Education (exempt) - Ph.D. in Geography (exempt) - Ph.D. in Geology (exempt) - Ph.D in Health Science (applicants who have earned a graduate degree with a 3.50 or higher GPA from an accredited institution are exempt) - Ph.D. in History (exempt) - Ph.D. in Instructional Technology (GRE waived with U.S. master's degree) - Ph.D. in Political Science (exempt)
+- Master of Fine Arts in School of Art and Design (exempt) - Master of Fine Arts in School of Theatre and Dance (exempt) - Master of Music (exempt) - Master of Public Administration (exempt) - Master of Public Health (exempt) - Master of Science in Applied Human Development and Family Sciences (exempt) - Master of Science in Art and Design Education (exempt) - Master of Science in Athletic Training (exempt) - Master of Science in Biological Sciences (exempt) - Master of Science in Data Analytics (see Graduate Management Admission Test below) - Master of Science in Digital Marketing (see Graduate Management Admission Test below) - Master of Science in Education in Counseling (exempt) - Master of Science in Education in Curriculum and Instruction (exempt) - Master of Science in Education in Early Childhood Education (exempt) - Master of Science in Education in Educational Administration - Master of Science in Education in Higher Education and Student Affairs (exempt) - Master of Science in Education in Kinesiology and Physical Education (exempt) - Master of Science in Education in Literacy Education (exempt) - Master of Science in Education in School Business Management - Master of Science in Education in Special Education (exempt) - Master of Science in Finance (see Graduate Management Admission Test below) - Master of Science in Geography (exempt) - Master of Science in Geology (exempt) - Master of Science in Management Information Systems (see Graduate Management Admission Test below) - Master of Science in Nursing (exempt) - Master of Science in Nutrition and Dietetics (exempt) - Master of Science in Rehabilitation Counseling - Master of Science in Taxation (see Graduate Management Admission Test below) - Performer's Certificate (exempt) - Doctor of Nursing Practice - Ed.D. in Educational Leadership and Policy Studies - Ed.D. in Higher Education (exempt) - Ph.D. in Counselor Education and Supervision (exempt) - Ph.D. in Biological Sciences (exempt)

+- Ph.D. in English (exempt)

+- Ph.D. in Geography (exempt)

+- Ph.D. in Geology (exempt)

+- Ph.D. in Health Science (applicants who have earned a graduate degree with a 3.50 or higher GPA from an accredited institution are exempt)

+- Ph.D. in History (exempt)

+- Ph.D. in Instructional Technology (GRE waived with U.S. master's degree)

+- Ph.D. in Political Science (exempt)

+- Ph.D. in Physics (exempt)